Our mission is to support any person, family, friend or agency in Minnesota affected by hoarding.

-+ If you are a business owner in Minnesota and you offer services that someone who is hoarding might need, come to a meeting and introduce yourself.
-Related businesses include: cleaning service, biohazard cleaning, hauling, decluttering support (organizing), charities accepting donations, social services, therapists, psychologist, handyman, occupational therapy, physical therapy - the list goes on.
++ If you offer services that someone who is hoarding might need, come to a meeting and introduce yourself.
+If you are a landlord concerned about renters who have too much clutter, come to a meeting.
+Related businesses include: cleaning service, biohazard cleaning, junk hauling, decluttering support (organizing), charities accepting donations, social services, therapists, psychologist, handyman, occupational therapy, physical therapy - the list goes on.

 + We welcome people who have good ideas to share.
 Can you help us find ways to move forward on our mission and vision (see below)?